srividya-03/srividya-03/README.md

 ### Hi there 👋

 I am Srividya B, aspiring Full Stack Developer.
-I'm currently woking as a Software Engineer.
+I'm currently working as a Software Engineer.
 I'm here to build projects as a part of my learning journey and to upskill myself.

 - 🌱 I’m currently learning  ***SOFTWARE DEVELOPMENT.***